Thanks to the power of the Internet, it has never been easier to make money from home or start a side gig for extra money.

 - Work Requirements: Trial class teachers can select class times with just 24 hours’ notice.
 Major class teachers commit to five-week schedules to consistently teach the same students.

 - Key Difference: SayABC’s contract is shorter than other ESL education companies.
 Additionally, teaching trial classes is very flexible.

-- Degree: Teachers must hold a bachelor’s degree and be TEFL-certified.
+- Degree Required: Teachers must hold a bachelor’s degree and be TEFL-certified.

 - Class Length: Classes are one-on-one and last 25 minutes.

 - Pay: According to Indeed, teachers earn an average of $23.44 per hour.
 GoGoKid says teachers make between $14 and $25 per hour, although the pay scale is somewhat convoluted.
 Base pay starts at $7 to $10 per class based on interview performance and credentials.
 Teachers can earn up to 125% of their base pay by earning more credits.

 - Bonus Potential: Earning credits is the only way to boost your hourly earnings up to a maximum of $25 per hour.
 Teachers begin at 100 credits and earn credits for teaching classes or receiving 5-star parent reviews.
 Teachers lose credits for being late, canceling classes, or missing classes entirely.
 Teachers need 100 credits to increase base pay to the maximum amount of 125%.

 - Work Requirements: Teachers set their own schedules.